evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 ## Performance

-The Mini Cooper SE has a maximum power of 160 KW (218 hp/215 bhp).
-The total torque is 330 nm (244 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in  seconds.
+The Mini Cooper SE has a maximum power of 160 KW (218 hp/215 bhp) and a total torque of 330 nm (244 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in  seconds

 ## Battery, range, and charging